lringham/Raytracer/README.md

 Glass bunny example
 ![Bunny](./images/bunny.png)

 Masterchief with texture, specular and normal maps.
-And a plasma gernade
+On the bottom right is a plasma gernade.
+Assets are not included due to copyright
 ![Chief](./images/chief.png)

 Interesting bug